ravenleeblack/Illeshian/README.md

 # Illeshian

-Illeshain is a procedural language with a block structure designed to have a 2 tier function system.
-Illeshian was also designed to be an easy language to learn while still maintaining a fast and powerful presence to handle business.
-Illeshian introduces a new scoping system and some new kinds of tools.
-What makes Illeshian unique is that the Seedling Assembler is being designed specifically for Illeshian so that it has a one to one scope conversion to help make sure the 2 tier function becomes very fast and stable.
-The irp or Illeshian runtime processor takes in all the required files so that Illeshian source code does not require you to declare headers throughout all your source code.

-In order to make the language easy to learn, I renamed many keywords and/or parts to synonyms, in order to make things easier to understand.
-Basically if I could make it into lamens terms then I did.
+Illeshian is a procedural, block-structured programming language built around a unique 2-tier function system.
+It is designed to be easy to learn while offering the speed and power required for modern business applications.
+What sets Illeshian apart is its intuitive design and tightly integrated toolchain.

+A key feature of Illeshian is its new scoping model, which replaces traditional global and local scopes with a new universal scope and different block scopes for certain data tools, ensuring clarity and precision in code organization.
+Alongside this, Illeshian introduces a fresh set of data tools and simplified syntax using familiar, easy-to-understand terms.
+This makes it approachable for new developers while retaining power and flexibility for advanced users.

+Illeshian is developed in tandem with its dedicated assembler, the Seedling Assembler, which is optimized specifically for the language.
+This tight integration enables a one-to-one scope translation, ensuring that the 2-tier function structure compiles quickly and runs with stability and efficiency.

+At runtime, the Illeshian Runtime Processor (IRP) handles all file dependencies automatically.
+This removes the need for traditional header declarations across source files, simplifying the development process and reducing boilerplate code.

+In short, Illeshian focuses on clarity, speed, and simplicity—achieving a balance between accessibility and performance by redefining how language structure and tooling work together.